-In 1989 Rutherford was the first scientist to observe the laws of radioactive decay and growth of a radioactive gas emanating from a thorium salt, radon.
-He used an electroscope, see Figure 1.6, for these radioactivity measurements.
-In the electroscope, the pointer G, a gold wire, deflected from the central metal bar when the upper part of the condenser was electrically charged relative to the housing.
-The condenser is discharged by ionizing radiation leading to a decrease in the the condenser, a high voltage is applied to position A. Ionizing radiation is discharging the condenser, visible by a decrease in the deflection of the gold wire from the central metal bar with a constant velocity.
+Figure 1.6 Electroscope for the measurement of radioactivity.
+The gold wire G strives against the strut when the upper plate of the condenser is electrically charged relative to the housing.
+S is an insulator.
+For charging the condenser, a high voltage is applied to position A. Ionizing radiation is discharging the condenser, visible by a decrease in the deflection of the gold wire from the central metal bar with a constant velocity.